pu2clr/SI4735/README.md

 This is the easiest method to install this library.

-#### The image below show the Arduino IDE Manage Libraries interface.
+#### The image below shows the Arduino IDE Manage Libraries interface.

 ![Installing from Arduino IDE 01](extras/images/lib_install_01.png)

-#### The image below show the PU2CLR Si4735 Library finding process.
+#### The image below shows the PU2CLR Si4735 Library finding process.